 - 33. Lift 21-1/4-in.
 2M BOP and make an initial cut on 16-in. casing.
 Lay down cut off casing and nipple down BOP.
-Cut off the 22-in. casing 6-in. above the 30-in. casing (Confirm with PGV/Gary Dahl all cut off heights).
+Cut off the 22-in. casing 6-in. above the 30-in. casing (confirm with PGV/Gary Dahl all cut-off heights).
 Cut off 16-in. casing.
 Using a qualified welder and proper pre-, post-weld heat treatment and stress relief, weld on 16-3/4-in.
 5M by 16-in.
 SOW casing head with two 3-1/8-in.
 5M flanged side outlets utilizing SMAW Welding of API 5CT Type L-80 Steels welding specifications.
 Test casing head to 1000 psi with nitrogen.
 Nipple up BOPE per Figure 4.
-Pressure test BOPE and casing to pressures specified by HI Dept. of Land and Natural Resources.
-Function test BOPE per the standards specified in Section V of Circular C-125: "Hawaii Geothermal Blowout Prevention Manual" (HI C-125).
-Report all tests on tour sheet and have mud loggers prepare pressure plots. - 34.
-MU 14-3/4-in. directional drilling assembly with float in preparation to drill out the casing shoe and eliminate trips (Kick-Off Point is 2625.8 ft).
+Pressure test BOPE and casing to pressures specified by DLNR.
+Function test BOPE per the standards specified in Section V of HI C-125.
+Report all tests on tower sheet and have mud loggers prepare pressure plots. - 34.
+MU 14-3/4-in. directional drilling assembly with float, in preparation to drill out the casing shoe and eliminate trips (Kick-Off Point is 2200 ft).
 RIH to the top of cement.
 Pressure test pipe rams to pressure specified by HI Dept. of Land and Natural Resources.
-Log the test result on the tour sheet and morning report.
-Clean out to the top of the float collar and pressure test the casing to pressure specified by HI Dept. of Land and Natural Resources.
-Drill out the float collar and half way down the shoe track and pressure test casing to pressure specified by HI Dept. of Land and Natural Resources.
+Log the test result on the tower sheet and morning report.
+Clean out to the top of the float collar and pressure test the casing to pressure specified by DLNR.
+Drill out the float collar and half-way down the shoe track, and pressure test casing to pressure specified by DLNR.